 Business & Economics - Key Stage 4

-The business studies department offers GCSE business studies and BTEC business studies.
+The Business Studies department offers GCSE Business Studies and BTEC Enterprise.

 Students cannot study both courses.
 Students should indicate on their options forms which course they would prefer to study.
 The business studies department will make the final decision as to which course is taken to ensure that every student is on the right course and has the best possible chance of achieving his/her potential.

 What do I need to know, or be able to do, before taking this course?

 It is unlikely that you will have studied business before taking this course, but that does not matter.
 You might have an interest in business and want to start your own business one day.
 You may have an enquiring mind and be interested in learning about the world around you, how businesses are set up and what it is that makes someone a great entrepreneur.

 This course is both active and enjoyable.
 You need to be good at communicating and explaining your ideas, and not afraid of learning new things and working with numbers to solve business problems.
 You will learn how to be a creative thinker and how to make decisions.
 What’s more, you will also learn about the world of business through research and investigation, as well as through practical tasks.

 What can I do after I have completed the course?